Frequently Asked Questions

 Moxabustion, or moxa for short, is an ancient form of heat therapy that is believed to predate acupuncture.
 Moxa uses the dried ground-up leaves of the mugwort plant which are rolled into cigar-like sticks, and then lit and held over the body to stimulate the required acupuncture points.
 The heat never gets close enough to burn the skin, and most patients find the warmth extremely relaxing.
 Sometimes patients are taught how to do moxa on themselves at home as part of their treatment.

 Chinese studies show that moxa therapy increases digestive function, increases white blood count and platelets when burned over significant acupuncture points, and may have a positive effect on our immune system.
-In addition, moxa therapy is frequently used to turn breech babies, with a 98% success rate.
+In addition, moxa therapy is frequently used to turn breech babies with a high success rate.

 Cupping is an ancient technique used both in China and the West.
-The traditional process uses bamboo jars, heated to create a vacuum, and placed on the body to relieve acute conditions such as colds and respiratory illnesses and chronic pain associated conditions.
-These days, cupping is done with glass jars and also used to relieve tension and pain.
-It is often used for upper or lower back ache, neck pain, and shoulder pain.
+The traditional process uses bamboo jars heated to create a vacuum and placed on the body to relieve acute conditions - such as colds and respiratory illnesses - and chronic pain associated conditions by relieving stagnation and congestion.
+These days cupping is done with glass jars and often used for upper or lower back ache, neck pain, and shoulder pain.

-Cupping can leave a round shaped bruise on the skin, however Diana will discuss if this will happen to you prior to conducting the cupping.
-I had a phone call from a new patient that was in tears as she was getting married that day and previously been to another acupuncturist the day before who gave her cupping all over her back without discussing the bruises she would get.
+Cupping can leave a round shaped bruise on the skin, however your practitioner will discuss if this will happen to you prior to conducting the cupping.
+Our practitioner Diana had a phone call from a new patient who was in tears as she was getting married that day and had been to another acupuncturist the day before who gave her cupping all over her back without discussing the bruises she would get.
 The poor girl was beside herself.
-This is why I fully discuss each and every treatment option with you, so that incidents like this don't happen to you!
+This is why our practitioners fully discuss each and every treatment option with you prior to commencing treatment.

-For some conditions, herbs can be provided in pill form or can be customized into granules, which are dissolved into water and drunk.
-The benefit to a customized formula is that it is tailored specifically to you and your unique condition, so it is best not to share your formula with other people as it might not suit them, just like prescriptions.
+For some conditions, herbs can be provided in pill form or can be customized into granules, which are dissolved in water and drunk.
+The benefit to a customised formula is that it is tailored specifically to you and your unique condition, so it is best not to share your formula with other people as it might not suit them, just like prescriptions.

 Whichever form your herbs are in, only the highest quality herbs that have undergone strict testing and quality control will be used in the clinic and prescribed for you.